 - Through the granting of such a title, exclusive rights for commercial exploitation are granted to the breeder of the plant variety, during a limited period of time, with two exceptions:

 - The so-called “breeder’ exception”, which ensures open access to genetic resources and promotes biodiversity by allowing any breeder to use a protected plant variety to obtain a new plant variety for commercial purposes.

 - The so-called “farmer’s exception”, applicable to at least 21 species of cereals, potatoes and other field crops, which allows farmers to re-use for sowing purposes the seed obtained on their own holding from a previous harvest, provided that they comply with the obligations and procedures laid down in the Law.

 - On the other hand, such exclusive rights do not apply to activities carried out privately and for non-commercial purposes, nor to those carried out solely for experimental purposes.

 THE INVENTION PATENT

-The invention patent is an industrial property right applicable to industrial and biotechnological inventions, but not to plant varieties as such (except in a few countries such as USA, Japan, Australia, etc.).
+Patents are intellectual property rights applicable to industrial and biotechnological inventions, but not to plant varieties as such (except in a few countries such as USA, Japan, Australia, etc.).
 However, inventions whose object is plants or animals shall be patentable if the technical feasibility of the invention is not limited to a particular plant variety or animal breed.
-The invention patent grants to the holder thereof, an exclusive right of use of the invention for a non-renewable period of 20 years.
+Patents grant an exclusive right to the holder for commercial use and exploitation of the invention, for a non-renewable duration of 20 years.
 Such a right may be granted for Spain only, or, by means of a single European patent application, protection may be granted in up to 38 European countries.

-Seeds or plants that have an invention patent cannot be used to obtain a new variety without the permission of the owner thereof, i.e. there is no exception for the benefit of the breeder in the patent system.
+Seeds or plants that carried out a patent cannot be used to obtain a new variety without the permission of the patent holder, i.e. there is no breeder’ exception in the patent system.